 I love the way the holidays smell.

-I’m not able to bake our favorite fall treats every day.
-But I remember as a kid, my mom putting out potpourri to create similar delicious smells in the house.
-She used dry pieces of potpourri and placed them in a warmer and lit a candle underneath.
+I’m not able to bake our favorite holiday treats every day.
+But I remember when I was a kid, my mom would set out dried potpourri in a warming dish.
 Before too long, the whole house would smell amazing.

 I wanted my home to smell delicious too.
-So I looked for a similar setup for this dried potpourri and pot and was blown away at the price!
+So, I looked for a similar setup for dried potpourri and a warming pot and was blown away by the price!
 My frugal heart just couldn’t do it.

-But I also read about putting scraps of food into a saucepan to simmer on the stovetop, essentially creating a homemade potpourri.
+But I also read about putting food and spices into a saucepan to simmer on the stovetop, essentially creating a homemade potpourri.

 And this time of year, I just so happen to have lots of orange peels, cinnamon sticks, and cranberries left over from my baking…

-I’m thinking stovetop potpourri is my answer to bring back childhood smells of Christmas!!
+Stovetop potpourri is my answer to bring back childhood smells of Christmas!

-One of the first things I do after dinner is to wipe out the cast iron skillet and stick it on the stove.
-I turn the heat on low so the skillet dries thoroughly.
+One of the first things I do after dinner is wipe out the cast iron skillet and stick it on the stove.
+I turn the heat on low, so the skillet dries thoroughly.

 With.
 The.
 Burner.
 Still.
 On.